Lotte and John Hecht Memorial Scholarships

-Applicants will submit a repertoire list of 6 or more works of contrasting style.
-Auditions are will take place on or after April 17, 2016.
+Applicants will submit a repertoire list of 6 or more works of contrasting style by April 18, 2017.
+Auditions/interviews will take place on April 28, 2017.
 Each applicant will be asked by the Audition Board to perform three or four selections.
 The Preliminary auditions will also include a short interview to evaluate each applicant’s professional intentions and financial needs.

 Written applications are invited from advanced students in music who are:

 - Canadian citizens or permanent residents;